 Accredo Specialty Pharmacy

-Coverage and financial assistance for LENVIMA® are also facilitated by eligible physician office/clinic or hospital pharmacies through participating distributors.
+Coverage and financial assistance for LENVIMA® are also facilitated by select eligible physician office/clinic or hospital pharmacies.

-Please see below for a list of services that are provided through the Enhanced Patient Support Program.
+Please see below for a list of services that are provided through the Patient Support Program.

 Eisai offers financial assistance to eligible patients who can’t afford LENVIMA®.
 Talk to your Healthcare Provider about what assistance options may be available to you.
 The Eisai Assistance Program can assist you with understanding your options and can be reached at 1-866-61-EISAI or 1-866-613-4724.